And it was still pissing down.

 One well-placed kick with a boot later, they were inside.

-“Charlie”, if that was his name, was lying next to a hypodermic kit.
+“Mike”, if that was his name, was lying next to a hypodermic kit.
 A syringe was in his hand.
 Jackie knelt down and bent close.
 He was unconscious, but she could hear sporadic breathing.
 She tested his pulse; weak.
 She rolled him into the recovery position, told the lads to stay put, and then went looking inside the flat.

-For a cellphone.
+For a mobile phone.